Student representatives

 - Promoting active student involvement in programme development

-Student Representatives will represent their fellow students at Programme Committee and the Postgraduate Student Staff Liaison Committee (SSLC).
+Student Representatives will represent their fellow students at Programme Committee and the Postgraduate Student Voice Committee (SVC).
 Before these meetings they will gather feedback from their fellow students and share these with the members of staff present.

 Student Representatives are a vital part of the School’s operations and ensure that the student voice is always represented within University decision making.